 What to Wear

 Kuwait is generally a safe place to live.
 Crime is increasing like everywhere else in the world.
-I used to feel safer here compared to the US but after some scary attacks on Western girls I do not feel that way as much anymore.
-Again, it's still safer here for American girls than it is back home.
+I used to feel much safer here compared to the US but after some scary attacks on Western girls I do not feel that way as much anymore.
+Again, it's still safer here for American girls then it is back home.
 For more information hit on the links below and click on their crime section: (Or go to my "crime" label on my blog.)

 Driving in Kuwait